penntaylor/reductions/README.md

    `(5..10).reductions(:+)`.
 *  There are significant performance problems with the "provide a block to reduce" approach once you get into reductions with tens of thousands of elements.
-See "naive reductions" in the Benchmarking section.
+See "naïve reductions" in the Benchmarking section.

 Benchmarking